|

 really know how to do.
 The theory is easy but in practice something

 fully different.
-Now it is my turn to make a fool of my
+Now it is my turn to make a fool of myself.

 Dismantling engine in frame |